 The Bucksbaum Institute for Clinical Excellence at the University of Chicago was created in September 2011 with a focus on improving the doctor-patient relationship through patient care, teaching and research.
-The Matthew and Carolyn Bucksbaum Family Foundation is donating $42 million to create the Institute.
+The Matthew and Carolyn Bucksbaum Family Foundation has donated $42 million to create the Institute.

 Studies have shown that better doctor-patient communication leads to improved outcomes in a variety of cases, including treatment for diabetes, hypertension, peptic ulcers, chronic headaches and depression.
 The Bucksbaum Institute will elevate interest and promote research into improving the relationship patients have with their physicians.

 Creating Physician Role Models

 The Bucksbaum Institute supports the career development and activities of physicians at three career stages — as medical students, junior faculty, and senior clinicians.
 These physicians devote themselves to improving doctor-patient communication and clinical decision-making.
 The goal of the Institute is to enhance the skills of physicians as advisers, counselors, and navigators to help patients make informed decisions when facing complex treatment choices.

 Medical students and physicians trained at the Bucksbaum Institute will serve as role models in communication and shared decision-making.
 About 30 percent of physicians educated at the University of Chicago go on to careers at academic medical centers.
 Bucksbaum Scholars will bring, to academic medical centers, the sharp focus on doctor-patient communication.

 The Bucksbaum Institute, under the direction of Mark Siegler, MD, the Lindy Bergman Distinguished Service Professor of Medicine and Surgery, will: